3MFConsortium/spec_materials/3MF Materials Extension.md

     accumulatedColor.rgb = newLayer.rgb * accumulatedColor.rgb
     accumulatedColor.a = newLayer.a * accumulatedColor.a

 Blending operations should be performed in linear RGB space.
 Thus, the inverse color component transfer function needs to be applied to each component of the source and destination color.
-In Computer Graphics blending operations are typically performed in linear RGB space.
+In Computer Graphics, blending operations are typically performed in linear RGB space.

 >**Note:** Users coming from a Graphic Arts background who prefer color blending to be performed in sRGB or any other color space are advised to perform the composition in a 2D imaging application and then apply the blended 2D textures to an object.